Applying for a Dutch passport or identity card if you live in Germany

 If your passport contains visas or a residence permit and you want to keep those pages intact, inform staff of this when you submit your old passport.

-You can collect your new passport or ID card from the embassy in Berlin from Monday to Friday between 9:00 and 12:30.
+You can collect your new passport or ID card from the embassy in Berlin from Monday to Thursday between 13.30 and 15:00.
+You need to make an appointment online.

 Contact